top of page

 How it helps:

 Helps students explore questions by organising information across multiple sources.
-Encourages comparison, pattern recognition, and synthesis rather than single-answer thinking
+Encourages comparison and synthesis rather than single-answer thinking

 Attention & Focus